-Results 1–10 of 10 for "Psychology Topic"X related to "The truth about the “Down Low”" Refine Your Search Refine Your Search TopicBullying (1)Disability (1)Eating disorders (1)Emotional health (1)Human rights (1) 13 more... [+] Intelligence (1)Law & psychology (1)Military (1)Natural disasters (1)Personality (1)Post-traumatic Stress Disorder (1)Sport & exercise (1)Stress (1)Teens (1)Testing issues (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
-PTSD may affect your personal relationships or health and well-being.Psychology Topic 2.DisabilityMore than 13 percent of noninstitutionalized adults have some sort of physical disability.
-The most common physical disabilities are trouble hearing, moving around or doing day-to-day tasks like getting dressed.Psychology Topic 3.IntelligenceIntelligence refers to intellectual functioning.
-IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 4.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
-The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 5.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
-Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 6.Human RightsHuman rights are rights to which all human beings are inherently entitled.
-APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)7.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
-Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 8.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
+Results 1–10 of 11 for "Psychology Topic"X related to "The truth about the “Down Low”" Refine Your Search Refine Your Search TopicViolence (2)Women & men (2)Bullying (1)Disability (1)Eating disorders (1) 12 more... [+] Emotional health (1)Human rights (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Military (1)Natural disasters (1)Personality (1)Post-traumatic Stress Disorder (1)Sport & exercise (1)Stress (1)Teens (1)Trauma (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
+Psychology Topic 2.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
+PTSD may affect your personal relationships or health and well-being.Psychology Topic 3.DisabilityMore than 13 percent of noninstitutionalized adults have some sort of physical disability.
+The most common physical disabilities are trouble hearing, moving around or doing day-to-day tasks like getting dressed.Psychology Topic 4.
+Lesbian, Gay, Bisexual, Transgender LGBT is shorthand for lesbian, gay, bisexual and transgender.
+The “LGB” in this term refers to sexual orientation.
+The “T” in LGBT stands for transgender or gender non-conforming, an umbrella term for people whose gender identity or gender expression does not conform to that typically associated with the sex to which they were assigned at birth.Psychology Topic 5.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
+The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 6.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
+Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 7.Human RightsHuman rights are rights to which all human beings are inherently entitled.
+APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)8.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
+Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 9.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
 Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.
-Psychology Topic 9.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
-The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Psychology Topic"X related to "The truth about the “Down Low”"
+Psychology Topic 10.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
+The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Psychology Topic"X related to "The truth about the “Down Low”"